 - Ensure that your website is set to Public – Click on My Site >> Settings >> Privacy, and select Public.
-Click on the Save Settings button.

-Suppose you want to migrate your wordpress pages in the part, you can select an option to specific content to export.
-Here, you can choose the wordpress post based on author, status, start date & end date, and categories, etc. This option can be helpful when you have a big amount of blogs and pages for your website and they might give you an error while migrating because of the large size.
+Suppose you want to migrate your WordPress pages in parts; you can select the option to export the specific content.
+For example, you can choose the WordPress post based on the author, status, start date/ end date, categories, etc. This option can be helpful when you have many blogs and pages on your website, and they may give you an error while migrating because of the large amount of data/ large file size.

 After clicking on the download option received in your email, you will see a zip containing an XML file downloaded to your local system.

 If the Importer is not installed, you can install it with a simple click.

-- Choose your XML file and click on the Upload file and import button.
+7. Choose your XML file and click on the Upload file and import button.

-To overcome this issue, open your XML file and change the WXR version from 1.2 to 1.1 and this should fix the issue.
+To overcome this issue, open your XML file and change the WXR version from 1.2 to 1.1 to fix the issue.